-A good diet will also help your Cocker fight off illness, disease, and dog food allergies.
+A good diet will help keep your Cocker fit and healthy, but it can also help to fight off illness, disease, and dog food allergies.

 Like most dogs, Cockers are always ready to eat - no matter what time of day it is!

-Unfortunately, Cocker Spaniels are prone to obesity, particularly as they grow older and become more sedate.
+Unfortunately, Cocker Spaniels are prone to obesity, particularly as they grow older and become more sedate so it's important to ensure that the Cocker Spaniel diet you feed your pet is nutritious.

 The Cocker Spaniel diet should include plenty of fresh vegetables and fruits; carrots, broccoli, spinach, apples and blueberries, but no citrus fruits as they contain citric acids and oils which can cause sickness and diarrhea problems for him.